Pope Francis’ suggestions for fasting:

 LENT DAY 25 – God is Working

-In his second letter to the Corinthians, St. Paul tells us that, “We walk by faith and not by sight.”
+In his second letter to the Corinthians, St. Paul tells us, “We walk by faith and not by sight.”
 It’s a lovely summary of the Christian life.
 We see the world around us, as anyone else does, and we can learn to understand it according to conventional categories—political, cultural, economic, etc.

 But as Christians, our primary orientation is not given by reason; it’s given by faith.
 And this has nothing to do with irrationality or credulity.
-It has to do with an appreciation of God and the movement of God—precisely in and through all of the conventional events perceived in the conventional manner.
+It has to do with an appreciation of God and the movement of God—precisely in and through all of the conventional events perceived in a conventional manner.